 - registered Canadian municipalities;

 - registered municipal or public bodies performing a function of government in Canada.

 When are Applications Due?

 Applications may be submitted starting on May 19 until July 27, 2020 for activities occurring between April 1, 2020 and March 31, 2021.
-CFC and community foundations will review, assess applications and award funding on a weekly basis during this period.
+The Parksville-Qualicum Community Foundation will review and assess applications, and award funding on a weekly basis during this period.